 What should I do if my shipment is damaged?

-If there’s visible damage on the shipment itself, such as a tear in the shrink wrap, make note of it one the bill of lading (receipt) before giving us a call.
+If there’s visible damage on the shipment itself, such as a tear in the shrink wrap, make note of it on the receipt before giving us a call.
 You may refuse the shipment if you find multiple damaged items, but we’ll help you make that decision while on the phone.
 Be sure to unpack and inspect every item for physical damage, too.
 As was the case with damage to the packaging and shrink wrap, call us if you spot any scratches or dents on the items themselves.

 How long do I have to notify BBQGuys about an issue with my shipment?

-You must report any damages or other issues with your order within 5 days of accepting the delivery.
+You must report any damages or other issues with your order within 5 calendar days of delivery.

 What happens if the carrier misses the scheduled delivery window?

 We understand how frustrating it can be to schedule time off work and round up a few buddies to help, only for the delivery window to pass without your shipment arriving.
-Should that occur, we’ll immediately notify the freight company about the missed appointment and help you reschedule a delivery time.
+Should that occur, please call us immediately so that we can notify the freight company about the missed appointment and help you reschedule a delivery time.
 We may also explore alternate solutions like a terminal pickup, but we’ll always arrange whatever works best for you.

 Are there places freight companies won’t deliver to?